Ritesh4501/Aashway-Encryption-Tools/README.md

 2. **Enter Text**: Input `HELLO`.
 3. **Enter Key**: Provide a key word, such as `SECRET`.
 4. **Encrypt**: The tool outputs `RIJVS`

+# Contributing
+Contributions are welcome!
+If you have suggestions for additional features, improvements, or new ciphers, feel free to submit a pull request.

+# License
+This project is licensed under the MIT License.
+See the [LICENSE]() file for details.